Rohnat

+On 26 March 2022 Manish Joshi Bismil a famous theatre director of Haryana performed a play Dastan E Rohnat in Hisar.

 Geography

 Nearby villages include Kanwari, Muzadpur and Nalwa.
 The village of Balali, the home village of the Phogat sisters is also close.
 The village, which lies in the basin of the Saraswati River and the Yamuna, is irrigated by the Sunder distributary of the Western Yamuna Canal.

 History

 Due to its participation in the Indian Rebellion of 1857, the village was nicknamed by the British Raj as the village of rebels.
 All the land of zamindars was taken away and freedom fighters were crushed under road rollers.